 Intune Assignment Options

-Whether you are deploying an application, configuration profile, script, or policy, you must configure the assignment option - who does or does not receive the deployment?
-Also, what happens if I simply remove the assignment configuration from a deployment?
-See below:
+Whether deploying an application, configuration profile, script, or policy, you must configure the assignment: who does or does not receive the deployment?
+Also, what happens if we remove the assignment configuration from a deployment?
+This article will answer these two questions. |

 Table of Contents